dagronf/DSFQuickActionBar/README.md

 I've seen this in other mac applications (particularly Spotlight and [Boop](https://apps.apple.com/us/app/boop/id1518425043?mt=12)) and it's very useful and convenient.

-## NOTE: Breaking changes for v2 -> v3

-There have been some breaking changes for those moving up from v2 or earlier to v3.
-This changes were to make the codebase more generic and to improve the SwiftUI support.
-Please be aware your existing code *will* need changes to support the new v3 codebase.

-* The UUID identifier has been replaced with a `Hashable` type.
-This allows other types to be used as an identifier (eg. `URL` or even structs/classes).
-* 'Identifier' used within the API has been changed to `Item` (eg. `viewForIdentifier` -> `viewForItem`)
-* The `didSelectItem` delegate callback is now used when the item is _selected_, not activated. `didActivateItem` is called when the user 'activates' (ie. double-clicks or keyboard selects) a row
-* The SwiftUI implementation has been changed to be much more SwiftUI-y.
-Please see the [Implementing for SwiftUI](#implementing-for-swiftui) section for details.

 ## Features

 * macOS AppKit Swift Support